 Thinking about a place for your child at High Oakham Primary School?

-Navigate our website to find out more about our schools and
+Navigate our website to find out more about our school and

 click here for an update on finding out more about High Oakham Primary School during the current COVID-19 restrictions.